HilppaHH/Github-portfolio/README.md

 Hello,
-Here is a portfolio of my projects.
+Here is a portfolio containing some of the projects I have done during my studies.
+I hope these projects will give you a better understanding of my skills and experience.